 Google

-Why have visitors from all around the world been snooping around in the Highland area searching for hidden treasures?
+Why have visitors from all around the world been snooping around Michigan searching for hidden treasures?

 Those who hide the caches rate them 1-5 for difficulty and terrain.
 Once a cache is hidden and then posted, others can go to the website and obtain the coordinates as well as other clues as to where the cache is hidden.